VEGA Technical Reference

 Other liberties

-DISP_STARTtake effect cleanly, without the analog timing of a real RAMDAC. - The video overlay scales by point sampling.
-Real silicon interpolated, for a smoother scaled image.
+- The video overlay scales with point sampling.
+Real silicon interpolated, which gave a smoother scaled image.

 10. Distira (3D)